Home Guard (United Kingdom): "Croft's Pikes"

 By late 1940, the Home Guard had amassed 847,000 rifles, 47,000 shotguns and 49,000 machine guns of various kinds.
 With more than 1,682,000 volunteers, 739,000 men were thus unarmed.
 There was little improvement in June 1941, when Churchill wrote to the War Office saying that "every man must have a weapon of some sort, be it only a mace or a pike".
 The civil servants took Churchill at his word and ordered 250,000 pikes from the Ministry of Aircraft Production, each consisting of a long steel tube with an obsolete bayonet welded to the end.
-When the first reached the Home Guard, there was uproar, and it is thought that none was actually issued.
+When the first reached the Home Guard, there was uproar, and it is thought that none were actually issued.

 Captain Godfrey Nicholson, MP, spoke for the Home Guard when he said in the House of Commons that the provision of pikes, "if not meant as a joke, was an insult".
 Lord Croft, the Under-Secretary of State for War, could have blamed the fiasco on Churchill but defended the decision by saying that the pike was "a most effective and silent weapon".
 His name was attached to the affair thereafter.
 The armaments shortage was solved when the first mass-produced Sten submachine guns entered service early in 1942.